tataraba/musicbinder/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-This repository was prepared for a PyCon tutorial on how to create a python-backed frontend, featuring Jinja templates for HTML rendering, TailwindCSS for style, and htmx for pizzazz! 😎
+This repository was prepared for a [PyCon tutorial](https://youtu.be/YUoflPpVLjQ) on how to create a python-backed frontend, featuring Jinja templates for HTML rendering, TailwindCSS for style, and htmx for pizzazz! 😎

-The [tutorial](https://us.pycon.org/2023/schedule/presentation/151/) is scheduled for Wednesday, April 19th, 2023 from 9 - 12:30pm (Mountain Time).
+The [tutorial](https://us.pycon.org/2023/schedule/presentation/151/) was conducted on Wednesday, April 19th, 2023 from 9 - 12:30pm (Mountain Time).

 ### Prerequisites